mateusgamba/sidebar-grid/README.md

 }
 ```

-That method just data load from state to jQuery function and it is used the same process of render (ReactDOMServer.renderToStaticMarkup).
-After, it is delete all item and added again.
-It is call the method this.dragSidebar that enable draggable functionality from sidebar to grid.
+The method loads the data from state to jQuery function and it is used the same process of render (ReactDOMServer.renderToStaticMarkup).
+After, all items are deleted and added again.
+It is called the method this.dragSidebar that enables draggable functionality from sidebar to grid.

 The this.draggable has follow code: